How I Started Making Money From The Internet

 However the experience gave me insight into exactly how blogs work.
 I was excited to continue blogging, but about a different subject.

 I decided to start a new blog focused on something I enjoy… entrepreneurship.

 In January 2005 I registered the domain Entrepreneurs-Journey.com intending it to be a hobby site where I shared stories from the previous years I spent as an entrepreneur.

-At the time I didn’t realize my blog would become my main business and help me to generate over a million dollars.
+At the time I didn’t realize my blog would become my main business and completely change my life, ramping up my income beyond a million dollars.

 After six months I had between 300 and 500 daily readers, so I decided to begin testing different ways to make money with my blog.
 I tried the following methods in this order –

-- Like I did with my first successful card game site, I started to charge a monthly fee to place a banner on my blog.
+- Like I did with my Magic card game site, I sold banner advertising on my blog too.
 Over a few months I slowly attracted a handful of sponsors at $50 to $100 per month.